KAISER1997/APP.github.io/_posts/2022-06-04-decision_making_under_uncertainty.md

 And we assume to have only incomplete information about the underlying $$\mu$$.
 Consider that we know the probability of the skin lesion being cancerous is between $$0.25$$ and $$0.70$$, i.e. $$0.25 \leq \mu(\text{cancerous}) \leq 0.70$$.

-{% include figure.html path="assets/img/uncertainty.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/uncertainty.png" class="img-fluid rounded z-depth-1" caption="optimal decision versus probability measure value for cancerous." %}